You don't need to know where you're going to get a head start in getting there.

 Robert P. Stiller School of Business Undeclared Majors

-As an undeclared Business major, you'll find the support you need to choose the major that will lead to a career you love—as well as a chance to explore areas of business you never knew existed, such as a broad Business Administration degree with a specialization in Business Law, International Business, or the high-growth field of Game Production Management.
+As an undeclared Business major, you'll find the support you need to choose the major that will lead to a career you love—as well as a chance to explore areas of business you never knew existed, such as a broad Business Administration degree with a concentration in Business Law, International Business, or the high-growth field of Game Production Management.
 A career services advisor dedicated to the Stiller School of Business will meet with you and discuss various career options in majors within the division.
 You can also speak to the program director or professors in various majors to learn more.
 After this process, students work with their faculty advisor to declare a major by their sophomore year.

 Division of Communication & Creative Media Undeclared Majors

 As an undeclared major in the Division of Communication & Creative Media (CCM) you will be able to explore your interests in different communication and media fields before you choose a career path.
 Champlain's Upside-Down Curriculum allows you to enroll in a variety of classes in different majors during your first two semesters.
 You'll work closely with the CCM assistant dean who will help you select classes as early as June, before you start in September, and will continue to be your advisor while you discover more about the fields that interest you.
 A career services advisor, dedicated to the CCM Division, will be available to guide you on your career research and discuss various career options in majors within the division.
 You can also speak to the program directors and professors in the fields that interest you before declaring your major at the end of your first year.